 Imagine having more time for innovation - and in addition that your information flow becomes clearer, and people more engaged.
 That would be great, wouldn't it?
 You could invest this in activities to prepare for, and deal with, challenges and disruptive times.

 But, many leaders are absorbed by daily operations and fire-fighting - and frustrated that they don't have time to innovate.
 If that resonates with you, there's good news.

 Often, there's plenty of hidden time and blocked energy waiting to be released.

-«I’ve learned it is especially useful to get a good start.
+«I’ve learned it is especially useful to slow down and get a good start.
 Once the foundation was there my colleagues flourished and the final solution became excellent.
 We’ve saved 50-70 work hours for the organization per month.
 In addition, we profit from clearer information and better decisions, which value can be difficult to estimate – the numbers can be very high”

-– Christian Omholt, Director Operations, Kongsberg Norspace AS
+– Christian Omholt, COO, Kongsberg Norspace

 PS.
 In disruptive, urgent times I advise you to run workshops instead (facilitated by an external person) to both boost innovativeness and entrepreneurship - and to identify, refine, and prioritize new opportunities.

 If I can be of help, just contact me at: [email protected]